 What is the best type of face mask for people with acne?

-The best masks for acne or acne-prone skin people are natural cotton, breathable masks impregnated with copper and silver particles.
+The best masks for acne or people with acne-prone skin are natural cotton, breathable masks impregnated with copper and silver particles.
 These masks harness copper and silver particles' power to kill bacteria, fungi, and viruses on contact.
 Copper particles have been proven to have antibacterial, antifungal, and antiviral properties.
 Silver particles have well-documented antiviral, antimicrobial, and antibacterial activity and, as shown by recent studies, are effective against other airborne pathogens.
 Copper and silver fibers are used extensively in hospital bedsheets to fight infections and can also be found in antibacterial and antimicrobial pillowcases to help prevent acne breakouts.

 What is so unique about MDacne's Anti-Acne Face Mask?